Genesys Cloud Service Level Agreement

-Severity is defined as the impact an issue has on the customer’s ability to conduct business.
-Restoration targets are based on the severity level assigned to an incident by PureCloud Customer Care.
+Severity and Priority.
+“Severity” is defined as the impact an issue has on the Customer’s ability to conduct business.
+Issue severity levels are defined below.
+“Priority” is defined as the customer-designated level of importance.

 |1 – Critical impact (Code Red)||

 Severe impact or degradation to the customer’s business operations caused by intermittent disruption of Genesys Genesys Cloud Service.

 Response target: 10 min. (phone)

 Genesys Genesys Cloud Service is available and operational.
 The customer is able to perform job functions but performance is degraded or severely limited.

 Response target: 2 business hours (My Support)

 |3 – Medium impact||